Who thought it would be so affordable to get new glasses while living in a foreign country?

-It’s safe to bring over your current glasses prescription.
+Bring over your current glasses prescription.
 Some stores may be able to detect your prescription by putting your current glasses in a machine, but it’s nice to have it on paper.
-You can also get an eye exam as a part of the process, but the language barrier might make that a bit tricky!
+You can also get an eye exam as a part of the process, but the language barrier might make that a bit tricky.

 If you're really serious about it, you can ask your Local Coordinator for some advice (like writing out your prescription in Chinese) or find someone to go with you who speaks the language.
 Wondering who your Local Coordinator is?

 Who knew you could get glasses for such great deal while in China?